hylee1rt/PROJECT1/index.md

 # Project 1

-This project explores different machine learning models for univariate regressions to predict the price of houses in Boston.
+This project explores different machine learning models for univariate regression to predict the price of houses in Boston.
 We will be comparing the mean absolute error of all the models to evaluate their performance.

 ```python